spShashankGit/Dev-Journal/whitepaper-summaries/Why Language Models Hallucinate/why-language-models-hallucinate-openai-research.md

 1. The idea researchers at OpenAI suggested is that we need a Socio-Technical migration i.. modifing the scoring of the existing benchmarks.
 I suggested Socio-Technical change too, which is to mention the variance in the accuracy of the model updfront, and append the metadata as of the model like: how many runs were made to achieve the leadboard results, what was the hardware & software used with the exact version of the software packages and also the GPU Drivers used.
 In my reasearch GPU driver version made the difference in the accuracy of the Deep Neural Network accuracy.

+2. The powerful insight that the paper uncover is (generative error rate) ≳ 2·(IIV misclassification rate).
+Where generative error rate = All the errors that are generate the languagve model IVV Misclassification rate = All the error made by the binanry classifier in determining Is-It-Valid(IVV)